 .

-Note: You should now see the .gitignore
+You should now see the .gitignore

-file listed along with the README.md
+file listed along with

-file and other folders
+file and other folders we created previously.

-we created previously.
-Next to the file name, you will also see the
+Next to the file name, you will also see the commit message you used and

-commit message you used and a time stamp for how long ago you made the
+a time stamp for how long ago you made the commit and push.

-Tip: If you don’t see the file, try refreshing the view on your browser.
+If you don’t see the file, try refreshing the view on your browser.

 Now let’s see how to pull changes from a remote repo to your